 Dr. Mark Fox is an internationally respected writer and speaker who has researched and written extensively within the related fields of religion, spirituality and the paranormal.
 His first book, Religion, Spirituality and the Near-Death Experience (recently republished as Through the Valley of the Shadow of Death: Religion, Spirituality and the Near-Death Experience) was published in 2003 by Routledge to international acclaim.
 His second book, Lightforms: Spiritual Encounters with Unusual Light Phenomena, first published in 2008 and recently republished in a fully revised and updated second edition, has been described by the Fortean Times as “essential reading” for anybody interested in anomalous events “that bridge the objective and subjective worlds.”
 His third book, The Fifth Love: Exploring Accounts of the Extraordinary, was published by Spirit and Sage in 2013 and his fourth, Temple and Tomb: Fresh Light on John’s Gospel, was published in late 2018, also by Spirit and Sage.
-Cold Inn, his most recent book, published in October 2020, represents his first foray into fiction and details can be found here:
+Cold Inn, his most recent book, represents his first foray into fiction and details can be found here: